wmerfalen/tdm/src/doc/builder-features.md

 # all extended mob types to use meqbuild
 	- using the values system to assign extended mobs their eq is now DEPRECATED
 	- use the meqbuild command

-# lowly security guard extended mob type
-	- new extended mob type just like the mini gunner
-	-

 # mob reinforcements (or response team)
 	- [x] create car object type